Addiction Treatment

 I worried about someone I love, but he or she is in total denial.
 What can I do to help?

-Many people struggling with addiction do not see themselves as addicts and fear admitting they have a problem and seeking help.
-Unfortunately, as use increases over time, problems inevitably develop.
-It’s important to understand, no matter how painful it might be, that you are not responsible for your loved one’s choices or behaviors.
-I suggest that you express your concerns to this person and recommend that he or she seek treatment or, at least, an addiction assessment with a qualified therapist to determine if a problem exists.
-You might also consider therapy for yourself.
-An experienced therapist can offer you support and guidance when a loved one is in the midst of addiction.
+Many people struggling with addiction do not see themselves as addicts and may fear admitting they have a problem or seeking help.
+Unfortunately, as use increases over time, problems often become more serious.
+It is important to understand—no matter how painful it may be—that you are not responsible for your loved one’s choices or behaviors.

 I’ve heard that addiction treatment can be expensive and take a long time.